ruthrootz/azure-certifications-study-notes/az-204/scott-duffy-course.md

     - you can create an Azure AD account with your own domain (instead of the default microsoft domain)
 - Azure tenant
     - when you create a new account, it creates a completely new Azure tenant, without resources or even a subscription
+    - you can hook the tenant up to an app and use the tenant to authenticate and register the app's users

 ### Azure Access Control